JuliaAI/Imbalance.jl/docs/src/examples/Colab.md

 # Google Colab

-It is possible to run tutorials found in the examples section on Google Colab.
-The same applies to the illustrative examples in the API documentation.
+It is possible to run tutorials found in the examples section or API documentation on Google colab.
+It should be evident how so by launching the notebook.
+This section describes what happens under the hood.

-- Click the Colab icon link (shows up upon hovering if on the example if not visible)
-- Paste and run the following in the first cell to install Julia
+- The first cell runs the following bash script to install Julia:

 ```julia
 %%capture